Magnetic field: Magnetic dipole moment

-Relation between H and B

-The formulas derived for the magnetic field above are correct when dealing with the entire current.
-A magnetic material placed inside a magnetic field, though, generates its own bound current, which can be a challenge to calculate.
-(This bound current is due to the sum of atomic sized current loops and the spin of the subatomic particles such as electrons that make up the material.)
-The H-field as defined above helps factor out this bound current; but to see how, it helps to introduce the concept of magnetization first.
+A current loop (ring) that goes into the page at the x and comes out at the dot produces a B-field (lines).
+As the radius of the current loop shrinks, the fields produced become identical to an abstract "magnetic dipole" (represented by an arrow pointing to the right).

+The magnetic field of magnetized material is created at the atomic level.
+The proper description of this effect involves quantum mechanics.
+Fortunately, the net effect of adding up these magnetic interactions can often be calculated using much simpler models for the magnetic field created by the constituent atoms in the magnetic material.
+This occurs because at large enough distance (or equivalently for small enough magnets) all the magnetic properties of any magnetic object can be described by a single (vector) quantity, the magnetic dipole moment, m.
+(See and above).
+Objects that can be modeled this way, for example atoms, are called magnetic dipoles.

+Magnetic dipoles, therefore, are the building blocks of magnetization.
+The magnetic field produced by magnetized material then is the net magnetic field of these dipoles.
+Too, the net force (and torque) on a magnetized material is a result of adding up the forces and torques on the individual dipoles that make up the magnetized material.

 Magnetization

 The magnetization vector field M represents how strongly a region of material is magnetized.
 It is defined as the net magnetic dipole moment per unit volume of that region.
-The magnetization of a uniform magnet is therefore a material constant, equal to the magnetic moment m of the magnet divided by its volume.
+The magnetization of a uniformly magnetized magnet is therefore a constant, equal to the magnetic moment m of the magnet divided by its volume.
 Since the SI unit of magnetic moment is A⋅m^{2}, the SI unit of magnetization M is ampere per meter, identical to that of the H-field.

 The magnetization M field of a region points in the direction of the average magnetic dipole moment in that region.
-Magnetization field lines, therefore, begin near the magnetic south pole and ends near the magnetic north pole.
-(Magnetization does not exist outside the magnet.)
+Magnetization field lines, therefore, begin (inside the magnetized material) near the magnetic south pole and ends (inside the magnetized material) near the magnetic north pole.
+(Magnetization does not exist outside magnetized material.)

-In the Amperian loop model, the magnetization is due to combining many tiny Amperian loops to form a resultant current called bound current.
+In the Amperian loop model, the magnetization is due to combining many tiny magnetic dipole loops to form a resultant current called bound current.
 This bound current, then, is the source of the magnetic B field due to the magnet.
 Given the definition of the magnetic dipole, the magnetization field follows a similar law to that of Ampere's law: